Tacticscontent

 How to cite authoritative sources effectively for AI search visibility

-1 platform-official statement plus 24 corroborating sources back this finding: high confidence across all.
+4 platform-official statements plus 34 corroborating sources back this finding: high confidence across all.
 Act on this now: it's one of the better-evidenced tactics in the database.
 This scales with your publishing output.
 Every new piece of content is an opportunity to apply it: start with your highest-traffic pages and work backwards through your archive.

 Implementation